cometoodev/cometoodev/README.md

 </p>

 <p align>
 	Hi there!
-My name is Rayhan Kinan Muhannad and I'm currently an undergraduate computer science student at Bandung Institute of Technology.
+My name is Rayhan Kinan Muhannad and I'm currently an undergraduate computer science student at Halu Oleo University.
+My fields of interest are software engineering, website development, and machine learning.
 </p>

 <p align="left">